Wish you were here. Wait, you are!

 Starting with Nasibu our awesome guide.
 With a bear hug at first sight, he made sure Chelsea was happy, entertained (especially because her parents are photography lovers and spend a lot of time at each wildlife sighting), and well-fed!
 He managed to keep a full can of Pringles in the Land Rover for her at all times!
 Can you say BFF?!

-meeting thomson guide nasibu at airstrip
+meeting thomson family safari guide nasibu at airstrip

 Meeting Nekkaki, the Maasai midwife and storyteller, who despite language barriers made an enviable connection with Chelsea: snuggling with her during her visit and fashioning a bracelet on the spot as a gift to her.

-storyteller nekakki at camp with chelsea
+storyteller nekakki at camp with chelsea on our family safari

 A smile and “Want to learn to play a game?” was all it took from camp staffer Ramah who taught Chelsea to play the Tanzanian game of Bao… and Chelsea subsequently became a Bao shark at the next camps!

-eastern serengeti camp staff with chelsea
+eastern serengeti camp staff added to our family safari

 Shakani and Japhet’s patience and camaraderie during our archery session one afternoon at camp.

-archery with shakani and japhet
+archery with shakani and japhet on thomson family safari

 Stealing a bite of food from the camp kitchen counter – and chef Herriel allowing it (and loving it)!